wuyichen24/software-engineering-abbreviations-acronyms/README.md

 ### D
 - **DaaS**
    - Data as a Service
-   - Destop as a Service
+   - Desktop as a Service
 - **DAD**
    - Disciplined Agile Delivery
 - **DBA**